|SF Bay Area||10/6/23 - 10/8/23||$750 Sale!||Buy Now|

 - Sun hat

 - Long sleeve shirt

 - Warm layers (possibly including a warm hat and gloves depending on the season/forecast)

 - Rain gear (you never know what the weather will decide to do!)

 - At least 2 large full water bottles (at least 2 liters) and extra water

-- 2 Breakfasts, 2 Lunches, and snacks (2 dinners will be provided)
+- 2 Breakfasts, 2 Lunches, 2 Dinners, and snacks

 - A bowl/plate and desired utensils